-In this report, mortality rates are calculated as the average number of deaths over the 5 year period divided by the average population (or live births) over the 5 year period.
+In this report, mortality rates are calculated as the average number of deaths over the 5-year period divided by the average population (or live births) over the 5-year period.

 The Queensland Government Statistician's Office provides updated ERPs each year.
-ERP by age, sex, Indigenous status, ARIA+ and SEIFA regions for the latest year, 2021, were preliminary at the time of reporting.
+ERP by age, sex, and Indigenous status for the latest year, 2022, were preliminary at the time of reporting.